631068264/stash/README.md

 Keys are arbitrary strings,values arbitrary pickle-able objects.

 ## Usage:
+`pip install six` for Python compatibility

-I use this to save program running state or data in memory when the program stop accidentally
+> I use this to save program running state or data in memory when the program stop accidentally

 ```
 with Stash('sss.sqlite', table_name='ss') as stash:
     stash["foo"] = "fuck"